MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ##### Technology scope

-This review focuses on the interrelated decisions for these Azure resources.
+This review primarily focuses on the interrelated decisions for these Azure resources.

 - Azure App Service Plan
 - Azure App Service for Web Apps

 There are other Azure offerings associated with App Service, such as Functions and Logic Apps.
 Those offerings are out of scope for this article.
+App Service Environments (ASE) is also out of scope.
+References to ASE are to exemplify the concept of isolation and shouldn't be treated as recommendations.

 ## Reliability